Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{mage} reconstruction from noisy, partial or limited-bandwidth measurements is an important problem with applications spanning from fast Magnetic Resonance Imaging (MRI)\cite{pezzotti2020adaptive} to photography \cite{neto2012introduction}.
-These reconstruction tasks can be posed as linear inverse problems, which are however often ill-posed, with many potential solutions satisfying the measurements.
+Image reconstruction from noisy, partial or limited-bandwidth measurements is an important problem with applications spanning from fast Magnetic Resonance Imaging (MRI)\cite{pezzotti2020adaptive} to photography \cite{neto2012introduction}.
+These reconstruction tasks can be posed as linear inverse problems, which are often ill-posed, with many potential solutions satisfying the measurements.
 Recovery of a meaningful and plausible solution thus requires adequate statistical priors.
-Formulating such priors for natural or medical image recovery is however not trivial and likely dependent on the recovery task itself.
+Formulating such priors for natural or medical image recovery tasks is however not trivial and often dependent on the recovery task itself.

 Traditional convex optimization methods for, e.g., compressed sensing assume sparsity in some transformed domain \cite{donoho2006compressed,eldar2012compressed}.
-Choosing an appropriate sparse basis is however highly dependent on the application and requires careful analysis of ,e.g., wavelet or total variation-based regularizers that are in practice hard to tune.
-Later, so called plug-and-play methods started to adopt pretrained deep-learning-based denoisers into proximal-gradient optimization algorithms.
-Generative neural models, such as generative adversarial networks (GANs) \cite{asim2020blind} and normalizing flows \cite{icml2020_2655}, allow for explicit modelling of the priors and have also been adopted within iterative optimization frameworks.
-While all of these approaches improve upon the hand-crafted sparsity-based priors and exhibited great empirical success, they do not accelerate the optimization process and still rely on time-consuming iterative algorithms.
-Moreover, their strength, being agnostic of the task and merely concerned with modeling the general image prior, is also a limitation: these approaches do not exploit task-specific statistical properties that can aid the optimization.
+Choosing an appropriate sparse basis is highly dependent on the application and requires careful analysis of, for example, wavelet or total variation-based regularizers that are hard to tune in practice.